WebAssembly/spec/spectec/test-prose/TEST.md

     1) Return $ivbinop_(Jnn X M, $isub_, v_1, v_2).
   d.
 If (vbinop_ = MUL), then:
     1) Return $ivbinop_(Jnn X M, $imul_, v_1, v_2).
   e.
-If vbinop_ is ADD_SAT, then:
+If vbinop_ is some ADD_SAT, then:
     1) Let (ADD_SAT sx) be vbinop_.
     2) Return $ivbinopsx_(Jnn X M, $iadd_sat_, sx, v_1, v_2).
   f.
-If vbinop_ is SUB_SAT, then:
+If vbinop_ is some SUB_SAT, then:
     1) Let (SUB_SAT sx) be vbinop_.
     2) Return $ivbinopsx_(Jnn X M, $isub_sat_, sx, v_1, v_2).
   g.
-If vbinop_ is MIN, then:
+If vbinop_ is some MIN, then:
     1) Let (MIN sx) be vbinop_.
     2) Return $ivbinopsx_(Jnn X M, $imin_, sx, v_1, v_2).
   h.
-If vbinop_ is MAX, then:
+If vbinop_ is some MAX, then:
     1) Let (MAX sx) be vbinop_.
     2) Return $ivbinopsx_(Jnn X M, $imax_, sx, v_1, v_2).
   i.
 If (vbinop_ = AVGRU), then: